Top

 Brachial palsy injuries, such as Erb’s palsy and Klumpke’s palsy, occur when the group of nerves that controls movement of the arms and hands is injured.
 When the injury only causes bruising or swelling, the infant generally recovers within a few months—in more severe cases, such as nerve rupture or tearing, the damage is more permanent and physical therapy and surgery may be required.

 The most trying and angering birth injuries are brain injuries.
 In some circumstances, the baby may be deprived of oxygen, either through blood loss, or through the twisting or other damage to the umbilical cord.
 This lack of oxygen—called hypoxia—results in damage to the brain, which can range from mild to catastrophic.
-In the case of more severe brain damage, the child may face lifelong complications, such as seizure disorders or cerebral palsy, along with mental impairment.
-In addition to hypoxia, accidental injuries to the head may cause brain swelling, which can have similar results.

 While some of these complications can occur even during the most routine and well-monitored births, there are some practices that can make them more likely; for example, failure to respond to fetal distress, or to observe or respond to umbilical cord entrapment, will make it more likely that the baby is deprived of oxygen, and therefore develops a brain injury.
 Inappropriate use of tools or medications associated with delivery is another risk factor that increases the likelihood of birth injury.